brohrer/academic_advisory/use_cases.md

 ## Agriculture
 * **Yield prediction**: given crop type, soil type, soil treatment, temperature, and moisture, predict the weight in harvested grain.

+## Customer service
+* **Request triage**: given request text and the customer's history with the company (purchases and previous communications) categorize the request by topic.

 ## Finance
 * **Loan repayment**: given an individual's financial history, predict the likelihood that they will successfully repay a loan.